FME Flow Troubleshooting: Web Connections

 This log can be found from the FME Flow Web UI, under Resources > Logs > service > current > fmeoauth.log

-In FME Workbench, enable Log Debug under Tools > FME Options > Translation > Log Message Filter.
+To enable Log Debug for all jobs for the same workspace, open the workspace in FME Workbench.
+Next, check Log Debug under Tools > FME Options > Translation > Log Settings.
 Then, republish to FME Flow and rerun the job.
 Check the job log again.
 Log Debug mode may provide more information, like access token expiry times and API call details.
+Remember to turn Log Debug off once you're done troubleshooting as it can impact job performance.

 Relevant Logs